-The results presented here concern the case of the Gaussian linear model, offering useful insights about the behavior of the DR/CR-PEP priors.
-The properties of these priors in generalized linear models is a topic that will be addressed in future work.
+Generally, the resulting PEP priors can be viewed as extensions of the $g$-prior by considering imaginary, instead of fixed, data coming from a ``suitable" predictive distribution.
+Specifically, they have an extra hierarchical level to the specification of the prior distribution that has an effect on both the prior mean and the prior variance, through the variability of the imaginary data.
+For more details see \cite{Fouskakis_Ntzoufras_2016_jcgs}.

+Concerning the desiderata formulated in the important work of \cite{Bayarri_etal_2012}, the two new versions of PEP prior satisfy the basic criterion ($C1$) of propriety, the criterion of model consistency ($C2$), under the M-closed normal linear regression setup (see Section \ref{cons}), and the predictive matching criterion ($C5$), under the general GLM setup \citep{Fouskakis_Ntzoufras_2016_jcgs}.
+On the other hand both versions fail on the information consistency criterion ($C4$); see \cite{Fouskakis_Ntzoufras_2016_jcgs}.
+The latter issue can be resolved through the hyper-$\delta$ PEP prior extension introduced in \cite{Fouskakis_etal_2018_glm}.
+Therefore, an additional interesting direction of future research is to examine the properties of those hyper-$\delta$ versions of PEP priors, under the normal linear regression setup.